home-assistant/home-assistant.io/source/_integrations/tasmota.markdown

 {% include integrations/config_flow.md %}

 You must also configure each Tasmota device's MQTT settings to communicate with whatever MQTT broker you are using.
-Enter the broker address under host and enter a username / password combination that allows access to the broker.
+Enter the broker address under host and enter a username/password combination that allows access to the broker.

-If using the Mosquitto Broker Add-on for Home Assistant, first create a new Home Assistant user under Configuration > Users.
+If using the Mosquitto Broker add-on for Home Assistant, first create a new Home Assistant user under {% my users title="Configuration > Users" %}.
 Then, in Tasmota > Configure MQTT under "Host" enter the address of your Home Assistant instance and under "User" and "Password" enter the Home Assistant user you just created.